troessner/articles/draft-how-does-mutant-work.markdown

   end
 ```

-First we'll get all "matched subjects", which means all the subjects you want to mutation tests.
-I won't go into detail how the `matched_subjects` method works because that would probably deserve another blog post so let's just assume it returns your modules and classes you would like to mutation test.
+First we'll get all "matched subjects", which means all the subjects you want to mutation test.
+Each subject represents only a specific instance or singleton method that is later subject of mutation (`Mutant` does not yet mutate code at the class or module level).

 Let's look at an example - Remember the `Greeter` example from above?